The PateOnline System

 In the vast majority of the time, the Vendors experiencing this situation set up multiple User Accounts because their e-mail address was different from the one shown in our paper Vendor Records.
 In this case, a second User Account was created with the same name but it resulted in a different e-mail address AND a different USER_ID.

-Since the Pate Swap Meet has never users place this much importance on e-mail addresses before, perhaps our e-mail addresses on our records weren't updated as often as they should have been.
-We have sent the last year collecting more addresses and even more current ones.
-The situation of multiple User Accounts is simply an artifact of the startup of a new online system.
+In the past, since the Pate Swap Meet has never placed much importance on e-mail addresses, perhaps our e-mail addresses on our records weren't updated as often as they should have been.
+We have spent the last year collecting and improving our e-mail addresses records.
+The situation of multiple User Accounts is simply an artifact of the startup of a new online system and will resolve itself as we move forward.

 We're combing the User Accounts right now and estimate that about 100 Vendors have duplicate User Accounts.
 Here, right up front as the start-up PatOnline, we want to quickly remediate this situation and then prevent the issue systemically when going forward.